2 Governing Law

 9.1.1 Before you use Internet Banking you should read these Terms and Conditions and any other documents we give you containing conditions and other information.

-9.1.2 They apply to all Services provided by Cairns Penny through Internet Banking and all transactions initiated by you through Internet Banking through the combination of an Identifier (Login) and a Password (sometimes referred to as ‘access code’ or SMS Code (where applicable).
+9.1.2 They apply to all Services provided by Cairns Penny through Internet Banking and all transactions initiated by you through Internet Banking through the combination of an Identifier (Login) and a Password and SMS Code (where applicable).

 9.1.3 For the purposes of a business account, ‘you’ in these Terms and Conditions includes any nominated administrator on that account and the nominated administrator must comply with these Terms and Conditions.

-9.1.4 If you fail to properly safeguard your Cairns Penny Password for Internet Banking, you may increase your risk and liability for Unauthorised Use.
+9.1.4 If you fail to properly safeguard your Cairns Penny Password for Internet Banking, you will increase your risk and liability for Unauthorised Use.

 9.1.5 Your first use of Internet Banking will automatically constitute your understanding and acceptance of these Terms and Conditions, as will each use thereafter.